neadie/pands-project/README.md

 ##### Box and whisker plots
-Each horizontal line starting from bottom will show the minimum, lower quartile, median, upper quartile and maximum value
+Each horizontal line starting from bottom will show the minimum, lower quartile, median, upper quartile and maximum value of Sepal length, Sepal Width, Petal length and Petal Width

 ![Box Plot](boxplot.png)